jonkarrer/capstone-project/README.md

 ## Up Next

-1. Make dropdown arrows rotate
-2. Get images to render on gh-pages in order page
+1. Get images to render on in order page
-3. Create desktop site
+2. Create desktop site
-4. Make an Faq page
-5. Add more design to the Home page.
+3. Add more design to the Home page.